LordOfTrident/pona/README.md

 A [C++](https://en.wikipedia.org/wiki/C%2B%2B) [terminal](https://en.wikipedia.org/wiki/Terminal_emulator)
 [text editor](https://en.wikipedia.org/wiki/Text_editor) for [Linux](https://en.wikipedia.org/wiki/Linux).
-Unlike my other editor, [tr-ed](https://github.com/LordOfTrident/trident-editor), this aims to be simpler, faster to use and atleast a bit more practical.
+Unlike my other editor, [tr-ed](https://github.com/LordOfTrident/trident-editor), this aims to be simpler, faster to use and at least a bit more practical.
 For help on how to use the editor, press Ctrl+H while in the editor.

 ## Features